-Students are required to notify the clinical instructor, the Faculty of Record (FOR), and the Director of Clinical Operations and Experiential Learning as soon as they find out there is a change in their health status as follows: a) an illness/medical condition or injury that will require the student to miss two or more clinical days and/or requires the use of any supportive medical device (splints, brace, cast, etc.), b) an urgent care or ER visit or hospitalized for any reason, c) have surgery of any kind, or d) any circumstances surrounding a pregnancy that necessitate missing one or more days of clinical.
+Students are required to notify the clinical instructor, the Faculty of Record (FOR), and the Director of Clinical and Experiential Learning as soon as they find out there is a change in their health status as follows: a) an illness/medical condition or injury including use of any supportive medical device (splints, brace, cast, etc.), b) an urgent care or ER visit or hospitalized for any reason, c) have surgery of any kind, or d) required any necessary accommodations.
 Prior to returning to a clinical rotation following a change in health status or medical leave of absence, a written authorization from the student's healthcare provider is required.
-A student may not return to the clinical site without first submitting a clearance to sonclinical@oakland.edu that states the student may return to the clinical setting and specifically indicates any restrictions.
-If a student is cleared to return to the clinical setting with restrictions, the clearance will be reviewed by the Director of Clinical Operations and Experiential Learning who will determine if and when the student is allowed to return to the clinical site, understanding that students must be able to demonstrate the Student Core Performance Standards within the clinical setting.
+A student may not return to the clinical site without first submitting a clearance to sonclinical@oakland.edu that states the student may return to the clinical setting and is able to meet the Student Core Performance Standards

+If a student is cleared to return to the clinical setting with restrictions, the clearance will be reviewed by the Director of Clinical and Experiential Learning who will determine if the student is allowed to return to the clinical site, understanding that students must be able to demonstrate the Student Core Performance Standards.
 Students who have had a change in their health status which requires renewal of clearance cannot be placed into subsequent clinical rotations until a full medical clearance has been received and is up to date.